Ex-Dodger Carl Crawford arrested after allegedly assaulting ex in front of 1-year-old child in Houston

 When the former MLB All-Star arrived at her Houston home, she says he took out everything from his pockets, including a semi-automatic handgun.

-Documents say Crawford then unloaded a clip, and ejected a round of pistols before walking towards the victim, yelling obscenities while accusing her of seeing another man.
+Documents say Crawford fired a round of bullets before walking towards the victim, yelling obscenities while accusing her of seeing another man.

 Crawford is also accused of slamming the woman's head against a wall and choking her until she was about to pass out during an argument.